XingxinHE/Algorithms/README.md

 - efficiency - evaluate the efficiency
 - model of computation - how to compute and integrate algorithm in computation
 - data structure - how data structure can help
+- runtime analysis - having all set up, it's time to analyze